 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders, issue new shares or bond.
 The Group is required to comply with certain externally imposed capital requirements set out in certain of its banking facility agreements.
-Additionally, certain subsidiaries engaged in securities dealing and asset management, which are regulated entities under the SFC are required to comply with respective minimum capital requirements imposed by the SFC.
-During the year, these subsidiaries complied with respective minimum capital requirements imposed by the SFC.
-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 December 2017 and 2016.
+Additionally, certain subsidiaries engaged in securities dealing and asset management, which are regulated entities under the SFC are required to comply with the respective minimum capital requirements imposed by the SFC.
+During the year, these subsidiaries complied with the respective minimum capital requirements imposed by the SFC.
+No changes were made in the objectives, policies or processes for managing capital during the years ended 31 December 2018 and 2017.

 The Group monitors capital on the basis of a gearing ratio.
 The ratio is calculated by dividing the total debts by total equity attributable to owners of the parent.
 Total debts are defined to include all borrowings and payables incurred not in the ordinary course of business.
-Accordingly, the gearing ratio (being the sum of bond payable, finance lease payable, other loan and, loan from a shareholder divided by the equity attributable to the owners of the parent) was 99.0% (2016: 0.2%) at the end of the reporting period.
+Accordingly, the gearing ratio (being the sum of bonds payable, finance lease payable, bank and other borrowings divided by total equity) was 4,108.9% (2017: 81.73%) at the end of the reporting period.